Daughters of the Faerie Tree

 the bright knowledge

 This course calls to the women who are in love with nature, beauty, ancestral wisdom, folk medicine, magic, knowledge, poetry, philosophy and the cauldron of the mystery.
 It provides a rare opportunity to cultivate relationship with an intimate group of kindred spirits, a sisterhood founded on maturity, trust, kindness, and of course, humor.
 This calls to the sharp-minded women out there who think independently and critically.
 They do not throw around terms like “conspiracy theory,” “anti-vaxxer,” etc. They recognize propaganda and they are not seduced.
 Our circle is kept purposely small and we speak freely, unbound by the chains of political correctness.

 We are the elders of the future.
 We are on the path of the bard, opening to the mysterious world concealed within nature and ourselves.
-We seek guidance from the ancients in order to become knowledgeable and wise within a tradition that transcends ourselves.
+We seek guidance from nature and the ancients in order to become knowledgeable and wise within a tradition that transcends ourselves.

 This program consists of 4 quarterly gatherings on my land in Vermont along with 12 monthly modules that will include a group Zoom meeting one Saturday per month.

 We will work with the local spirits of the land, our ancestral lineage and the Celtic goddesses and gods, Brighid, the goddess of healing, poetry and smithcraft, the Morrigan, the goddess of birth and death, the Cailleach, the crone of winter, and Cerridwen, the poet’s muse and the cauldron’s mistress.
 We will also engage Cernnunos, a nature and fertility god, Lugh, the god of lightning, Ogma, the god of speech and language, and the Dagda, chief of the Tuatha de Danaan.